marcosalvalaggio/edamame/docs/index.rst

 Edamame functionalities
 =======================

 The package consists of three modules: eda, which performs exploratory data analysis; and regressor and classifier, which handle the training of machine learning models for regression and classification, respectively.
+To see examples of the uses of the edamame package, you can check out the `edamame-notebook <https://github.com/marcosalvalaggio/edamame-notebooks>`_ repository.

 Eda module
 ----------